microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-activate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Activate a [fileStorageContainer] (../resources/filestoragecontainer.md) object.

-FileStorageContainers are created in an inactive state, indicated by the container's status property.
-A container must be activated within 24 hours after creation or is automatically deleted.
-The container's status property is set to "active" upon successful activation.
+A **fileStorageContainer** object is created in an inactive state, as indicated by the **status** property.
+A container must be activated within 24 hours after creation, or it is automatically deleted.
+Upon activation, the value of the status property changes from `inactive` to `active`.

 A fileStorageContainer can be activated by calling the activate API or any API that updates or modifies the container or its content.
 For example, uploading a file to a container activates the container.

-The application calling this API must have write permission to fileStorageContainers for the respective container type.
+The application calling this API must have write permission to fileStorageContainer for the respective container type.

 ## Permissions